Assign apps to groups with Microsoft Intune

 App uninstall setting for iOS managed apps

-For iOS devices, you can choose what happens to managed apps on unenrolling the device from Intune or removing the management profile using Uninstall on device removal setting.
+For iOS/iPadOS devices, you can choose what happens to managed apps on unenrolling the device from Intune or removing the management profile using Uninstall on device removal setting.
 This setting only applies to apps after the device is enrolled and apps are installed as managed.
 The setting cannot be configured for web apps or web links.
+Only data protected by Mobile Application Management (MAM) is removed after retirement by an App Selective Wipe.

 Default values for the setting are prepopulated for new assignments as follows: